 {\em From what deep physical principles might we derive this exquisite mathematical structure?
 Those principles should be crisp; they should be compelling.
 They should stir the soul.
 When I was in junior high school, I sat down with Martin Gardner's book 'Relativity for the Millions' and came away with an understanding of the subject that sustains me today; the concepts were strange, but they were clear enough that I could get a grasp on them knowing little more mathematics than simple arithmetic.
 One should expect no less for a proper foundation to quantum theory.}

 Christopher Fuchs, 2003 \cite[p.989]{Fuc2003} }

 We end the introduction with an extensive overview over the most important developments in the present paper.

 Section \ref{s.measP} introduces the (Hermitian and positive semidefinite) density operator $\rho$ as the formal counterpart of the state of an arbitrary quantum source.
-This notion generalizes the polarization properties of light: In case of the polarization of a source of light, the density operator represents a qubit and is given by a $2\times 2$ matrix whose trace is the intensity of the light beam.
+This notion generalizes the polarization properties of light: In the case of the polarization of a source of light, the density operator represents a qubit.
+It is given by a $2\times 2$ matrix whose trace is the intensity of the light beam.
 If expressed as a linear combination of Pauli matrices, the coefficients define the Stokes vector.
-Its properties (encoded in the mathematical properties of the density operator) were first described by Geoege Stokes (best known from the Navier--Stokes equations for fluid mechanics) who gave in 1852 (well before the birth of Maxwell's electrodynamics and long before quantum theory) a complete description of the polarization phenomenon.
+Its properties (encoded in the mathematical properties of the density operator) were first described by George Stokes (best known from the Navier--Stokes equations for fluid mechanics) who gave -- in 1852, well before the birth of Maxwell's electrodynamics and long before quantum theory -- a complete description of the polarization phenomenon.
 For a stationary source, the density operator is independent of time.

 A \bfi{quantum measurement device} is characterized by a collection of finitely many \bfi{detection elements} labelled by labels $k$ that respond statistically to the quantum source according to the following \bfi{detector response principle} \bfi{(DRP)}: {\em A detection element $k$ responds to an incident stationary source with density operator $\rho$ with a nonnegative mean rate $p_k$ depending linearly on $\rho$.
 The mean rates sum to the intensity of the source.
-Each $p_k$ is positive for at least one density operator $\rho$.} If the density operator is normalized to intensity one (which we shall do in this summary exposition) the response rates form a discrete probability measure, a collection of nonnegative numbers $p_k$ (the response probabilities) that sum to 1.
+Each $p_k$ is positive for at least one density operator $\rho$.}

 The DRP, abstracted from the polarization properties of light, relates theory to measurement.
-By its formulation it allows one to discuss quantum measurements without the need for quantum mechanical models for the measurement process itself.
-The latter would involve the detailed dynamics of the microscopic degrees of freedom of the measurement device -- clearly out of scope of a conceptual foundation on which to erect the edifice of quantum physics.
+By its formulation, it allows one to discuss quantum measurements without the need for quantum mechanical models for the measurement process itself.
+The latter would involve the detailed dynamics of the microscopic degrees of freedom of the measurement device -- something clearly out of scope of a conceptual foundation on which to erect the edifice of quantum physics.